Iranians stage major protests, turn wrath toward religious leaders

 Since the Islamic Revolution in 1979, Iran has been a religious conservative society where many aspects of public life, such as freedom of expression, the press and public assembly, are restricted.

-On Sunday, Iran's President Hassan Rouhani, who is seen as a reformist, said that while people had the right to demonstrate he condemned "violence and destruction of public property."
+On Sunday, Rouhani, who is seen as a reformist, said that while people had the right to demonstrate he condemned "violence and destruction of public property."

 Iranian officials have also partially blocked Instagram and the messaging app Telegram, which was used to distribute information and images of the protests.